nalsakas/pe/README.md

 call [label] --> call [VA(label)]
 call label --> call label --> this line doesn't require VA()

 Beware there are two types of call instructions.
 One uses relative displacement whose form is "call label".
 This form doesn't require VA() macro.
 But the other form which needs absolute virtual address has "call [label]" form.
 This form as you expect requires VA() macro.
-VA() macro.

 2) IMPORT MACROS:
 If you want to use external functions from other libraries in your code use IMPORT macro.
 Import macro has following form.

 IMPORT
 	LIB Libname / user32.dll